OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part4.md

 In this exercise, you will build a map tab that can display trouble spots during an emergency.
 Tha tab is built as a SharePoint Framework web part, where Sharepoint provides hosting, authentication, and a number of other services.
 As in Exercise 3, the data is stored in a SharePoint list, but this time the list is accessed using the Microsoft 365 Graph.

+## Before you begin

-To complete all the steps in this exercise, you will need:
+To complete all the steps in this exercise and the next you will need:

  * A computer running a code editor such as Visual Studio Code
  * A computer running [Node.js](https://nodejs.org/en/) [version 10.x.](https://nodejs.org/download/release/latest-dubnium/) to run the development toolchain.
 (SharePoint Framework only works with Node.js 10.x)